gywhitel/UR_control/README.md

 # UR_control
-Control UR robot on the basis of URscript through TCP
+Control UR robot on the basis of URscript through TCP.
+This repo shows dualarm cooperation.